Security Data Works

 Workload classification.

 Every production query in your workload sample classified by portability tier.
 Queries that port cleanly to standard SQL on the recommended engine.
-Queries that require redesign — typically the SPL-specific transactional and statistical patterns.
+Queries that require redesign, typically the SPL-specific transactional and statistical patterns.
 Queries that should stay on Splunk indefinitely under federated query access.
-The classification is what turns the "migrate everything" assumption into a "migrate 80%, federate 15%, retain 5% on Splunk" plan that's actually deliverable.
+The classification is what turns the "migrate everything" assumption into a "migrate 80%, federate 15%, retain 5% on Splunk" plan that's deliverable.

 Engine recommendation matrix.

 The candidate engines scored against your specific workload shape: ClickHouse for raw speed on dashboard-driving subsets, Dremio for the semantic layer plus Reflections-driven acceleration on shared datasets, StarRocks for Iceberg-native columnar analytics, Trino for federation breadth across heterogeneous sources.
-The recommendation is usually a multi-engine architecture — most production deployments end up with two engines split by use case.
+The recommendation is usually a multi-engine architecture, because most production deployments end up with two engines split by use case.
 The matrix is the working detail behind that recommendation.
 The component criteria page walks the per-engine scoring criteria in full.

 Migration risk register.

 The named risks the migration carries, with mitigation owners and decision gates.
 Detection content portability (which rules port cleanly, which require redesign, which should stay on Splunk during transition).
 Retention and compliance (regulatory frameworks affecting what can move when).
-UI workflow gaps (analyst-facing surfaces that need replacement or federated access).
+UI workflow gaps (analyst-facing screens that need replacement or federated access).
 Team capacity (whether the organizational-constraints phase of the framework flags the engineering capacity gap).
 The register lives in the engagement deliverable and gets handed off to the implementation team.

 Phased migration roadmap and executive deck.